Frequently Asked Questions

 6. Are there any KFDM standard reports for equipment?

 The following reports are available in the Capital Assets folder in Standard Financial Reports:

 Inventory: This report provides a list of capital equipment that can be filtered by Asset Owner Organization, Building Name, Room Number, or Asset Type.

 Equipment on Loan: This report provides a list of all equipment loans by Asset Owner Organization, and can be filtered to include All, Current, or Outstanding loans.

 Controllable Property: This report provides a list of all Controllable Property Assets in an Asset Owner Organization.

-7. A piece of our department’s equipment is listed on asset detail screen as being in the wrong room.
+7. A piece of our department’s equipment is listed on asset detail screen as being in the wrong room or a piece of equipment needs to be moved from one room to another within our department.
 How can I fix this?